 As soon as I wander within range of my home wifi, the ride immediately synchronises with my Strava account.

-Now, to be fair, this happens on my Edge 510 as well.
+Now, to be fair, this happens on my Garmin Edge as well.

 The difference is that when I hit ‘Yes’ to upload a finished ride on the Edge, it syncs to the Garmin Connect app on my iPhone using Bluetooth and then, because I’ve set it up to do so, Garmin Connect syncs the ride with my Strava account.